 In addition to the Audit Committee, the CG&N Committee and the Compensation Committee, the Board also has a Sustainable Development Committee.
-The Sustainable Development Committee is comprised of José Vizquerra Benavides (Chair), Keith McKay, and, as of May 29, 2020, Cathy Singer.
+The Sustainable Development Committee is comprised of José Vizquerra Benavides (Chair), Keith McKay and Cathy Singer.
 A majority of the members of the Sustainable Development Committee are independent.